Chesapeake & Indiana Railroad

 The Chesapeake & Indiana is mostly used for transporting grain from rural elevators to the mainline railroad systems.
 The railroad interchanges with Norfolk Southern at Thomaston and CSX at Wellsboro.
-The railroad moved only 700 cars on startup in 2004, having increased that to 3,000 cars by 2011, with growth expected in the coming years.
+It moved only 700 cars on startup in 2004, having increased that to 3,000 cars by 2011, with growth expected in the coming years.

 When the railroad first started, the only connection with a Class I was in Wellsboro, IN with the CSX.
 The C&I and NS will soon build a connection in Thomaston to allow more cars per year and competitive shipping rates between the two Class I's.

 Rail tours are also operated on the C&I line by the Hoosier Valley Railroad Museum, starting in North Judson and running to English Lake.

+CKIN had been owned by the Town of North Judson and was operated under lease by the Indiana Boxcar Corporation until 2019 and Midwest & Bluegrass Rail afterward.
+M&BR acquired the railroad in 2021.

+On May 12, 2023, Gulf & Atlantic Railways announced that it had completed its purchase of CKIN.